HarrisMBrad/tryMe/README.md

 # tryMe

+You'll need Android Studio Emulator for demo.
-Random Color/Int Generation on click
+Random ColorGeneration on click of a round button.
-Development continues.
+Feel free to modify as needed.